 - Establish or update your account on the DOES online portal.
 Quarterly wage reports and tax payments are submitted through an online portal, which will be available to employers prior to the beginning of the collection of the payroll tax.

 - Contribute to the Paid Leave Implementation Fund.
 Paid Family Leave benefit payments are funded by a quarterly payroll tax based on the immediate past quarter of gross or total wages paid, much like the unemployment insurance tax.
 To make a payment, please see the Payment Instructions document located under the Resources for Employers section.

-- Post an employee notice.
+- Post an employee notice (updated October 1, 2023).
 The notice about Paid Family Leave must be posted in a place that is accessible to all workers.
 The notice will be updated each October and required to be posted no later than the following February.